Offering Piano Lessons for ages 7 to Adult in my Brainerd Studio

 Bio:

 I have been playing the piano since 1966.
-I love to play the piano, and to work with others in their pursuit of piano-competency.
+I love to play the piano, and to work with others in their pursuit of competency at the piano.

 My life-long love of piano led me to begin teaching lessons in 1997.
 I have the good fortune to be “classically trained” and am happy to lead students through the works of my favorite composers: Mozart, JS Bach, Beethoven, Chopin and many others.